Rijksmuseum/rijksmuseum.github.io/oai.md

 This request will return a list of available sets of objects.

 ### Response
-Each set includes a descriptive name and a set identifier that can be used as a parameter in other requests.
+Each set includes a descriptive name and a set identifier, that can be used as a parameter in other requests.

 {% highlight xml %}
 <ListSets>